Vaishu321/Amazon_Clone/README.md

-This is an Amazon Clone project using HTML and CSS
+This is an Amazon Clone project using HTML5 and CSS3